 CV Link: Roberts CV

 Kyle Roberts (Williams College, BA '95; University of Pennsylvania, MA, PhD '07) is Assistant Professor of Public History and New Media in the History Department at Loyola University.
 He teaches courses on public history, digital humanities, religion, and North America and the Atlantic World in the seventeenth, eighteenth, and nineteenth centuries.
-He is the Coordinator of the History Undergraduate Internship Program, the Co-Director of the Honors Program in History, and the Project Director for the Jesuit Libraries Project, an initiative to recreate Loyola's first library catalogue in a virtual library system, and the Jesuit Libraries Provenance Project, a virtual archive and participatory community dedicated to the study the history of acquisition and use of books in Jesuit colleges, houses, and universities.
+He is the Coordinator of the History Undergraduate Internship Program; the Co-Director of the Honors Program in History; and the Project Director of the Jesuit Libraries Project, an initiative to recreate Loyola's first library catalogue in a virtual library system, and the Jesuit Libraries Provenance Project, a virtual archive and participatory community dedicated to the study the history of acquisition and use of books in Jesuit colleges, houses, and universities.
 For the 2015-2016 academic year, he is the Ramonat Faculty Fellow in the History Department.